top of page

 OCEANIA: Australia

-EUROPE: Austria (Vienna), Croatia (Zagreb), Denmark, France (Bordeaux, Lyon, Montpellier, Paris), Germany (Frankfurt, Hamburg), Hungary (Budapest), Italy (Bologna, Florence, Turin), Portugal (Lisbon), Spain (Barcelona, Valencia), UK (London), Switzerland (Baselm, Bern, Geneva, Zurich).
+EUROPE: Austria (Vienna), Croatia (Zagreb), Denmark, France (Bordeaux, Lyon, Montpellier, Paris), Germany (Frankfurt, Hamburg), Hungary (Budapest), Italy (Bologna, Florence, Turin), Portugal (Lisbon), Spain (Barcelona, Valencia), UK (London), Switzerland (Basel, Bern, Geneva, Zurich).

 Performance It appears to perform well and withstand extreme heat.
 However the seasonal change of leaves' color to brown may be a disavantage for further use in an urban setting.
 Maybe with an information campaign, it would be more acceptable to the general public.